-Few people have heard of it, many can't pronounce it and most have never visited it.
-Despite this Brno has quite a lot to offer any visitor who chooses to head here as an alternative to the capital, Prague, in the Czech Republic.
+Few people have heard of it, many can’t pronounce it and most have never visited it.
+Despite this the city of Brno has quite a lot to offer any visitor who chooses to head here as an alternative to the capital, Prague, in the Czech Republic.

 Much of the city can be covered on foot very easily and the biggest draw has to be the be the lack of tourists and the quirkiness of some of the sights.

 If you are looking for a quiet European city break, that wont break the bank, Brno is the place I would recommend.
 This historic city is woven with Gothic and Baroque architecture and has some rather interesting places to visit underground.
 Recommendations to follow in another post.

 The Czech Republic lies in the temperate climate zone, which tends to have mild, humid summers with occasional hot spells, and cold, cloudy and humid winters.

 Good weather can be expected in late spring (early May), June and September.
 Whereas it’s often hot in July and August which also brings the drier weather.

 We visited Brno in mid September which was a lovely escape from the changeable weather back in the UK.